stephenh/bindgen/docs/setup.md

 Ivy/Maven Repository
 --------------------

 You can download Bindgen releases from the [Joist repo](http://repo.joist.ws).
-It has both Ivy `ixy.xml` and Maven `pom.xml` artifacts, e.g.:
+It has both Ivy `ixy.xml` and Maven `pom.xml` artifacts, see:

 [http://repo.joist.ws/org/bindgen/bindgen/](http://repo.joist.ws/org/bindgen/bindgen/)

-You will only need `bindgen.jar` on your classpath, but you can download the sources/etc. as well.
+You will only need `bindgen.jar` on your project's classpath.

 `javac`
 -------